How to Use Fibonacci Retracements for Better Trades

 1. Is Fibonacci retracement reliable in all markets?

-It works best in trending markets but should be used alongside other confirmation tools.
+It’s best in trending markets but needs other confirmation tools.

 2. Can Fibonacci retracements be used for short-term trading?